Germenzi/gdECS/README.md

 Activate and deactivate it with related export variable.

-But you can create any system implementation you want using EntityFilter.
+But you can create any system implementation you want using `EntityFilter`.